bdha/helios/README.md

 Introduction
 ------------

 Helios is a deployment system for Helium, it takes ideas from Chef, ContainerPilot and Habitat, throws away all the portability (ContainerPilot and Habitat don't support SmartOS anyway) and goes all in on SmartOS/SMF and Consul.
-It is written in POSIX SH and currently is less than 300 lines of code.
+It is written in Python (targeting 3.5).

 Why?
 ---